Freedom of Information (FOIA)

 Labor Costs

-• All labor costs will be estimated and charged in 15-minute increment, with all partial time increments rounded down.
+• All labor costs will be estimated and charged in 15-minute increments, with all partial time increments rounded down.
 If the time involved is less than 15 minutes, there will be no charge.

 • Labor costs will be charged at the hourly wage of the lowest-paid Agency employee capable of doing the work in the specific fee category, regardless of who actually performs the work.